fizban007/arxiv-mode/README.md

 You can also use `M-x arxiv-read-new` and `M-x arxiv-read-recent` to browse new and recent submissions in the given category.
+Use `M-x arxiv-read-author` to search for specific author(s).

-In the article list, use `n` and `p` to navigate the article list.
+In the article list, use `i` and `k` to navigate the article list.
 One can use `C-u` to prefix the navigation commands for more movement steps.
-Press `a` to toggle visibility of the abstract window.
-Press `u` to open the entry in a web browser.
+Press `SPC` to toggle visibility of the abstract window.
+Press `RET` to open the entry in a web browser.
+Press `p` to download the pdf.
 Press `q` to exit the mode.

 Installation
 ============